 In indigenous dialect, Panama means an abundance of butterflies, flowers and fish.

-El Roble Reserve is one of the last stripes of primary and secondary rainforest found in the area, where many different species of mammals, reptiles, amphibians and birds live.
+El Roble Reserve is a private biodiversity reserve established on the year 1995 with the aim to conserve the railing strips of primary and secondary rainforest found in the Mamoni river region.
 The reserve in total is about 300 hectars big and ECOFARMS owns a sixth of this to preserve and restate it.
 As a result of Panama’s location between Central and South America, biodiversity here is among the highest in the world.

 Today we are working to create a local plant and animal database as a way to track the impact of our work.
 Our approach to conservation in El Roble Reserve is to work with local farmers to maintain productive land capable of supporting a family while putting new practices into place that will reduce the impacts of agriculture and protect the forest ecosystem of the reserve.